rpdevries/rpdevries.github.io/_posts/2023-06-13-Dinosaur-Science-WY-2023.md

 published: true
 ---

-No longer an undergraduate, I returned to Wyoming to visit the dig site that first sparked my interest in paleontology.
-There were a few bones of the new diplodocoid left to excavate...
-Carrying a 300lb fossil vertebra up a steep and muddy incline...
+I returned to Wyoming to revisit the dig site that first sparked my interest in paleontology, but this time as a researcher and not as an undergraduate.
+There were a few bones of the new diplodocoid left to excavate.

 <!--
 Traveling out West to unearth a new diplocodoid dinosaur - digging in the dirt with my bare hands, a geohammer, a jackhammer, covered in sweat, dirt, and plaster - was my first introduction to vertebrate paleontology.
 Guided by veteran paleontologist Prof. Paul Sereno, I and the other students of UChicago's 2019 Dinosaur Science course ventured into the rolling hills of Wyoming to the Jurassic Morrison Formation - home to famous dinosaurs such as *Allosaurus*, *Camarasaurus*, and *Stegosaurus* - to finish the excavation of a 15-ton diplodocoid. -->